alexlib/engineering_experiments_measurements_course/README.md

-##  engineering experiments measurements course
+##  School of Mechanical Engineering, Tel Aviv University

-Python snippets for the Engineering Experiments and Measurements course, Mech.
-Eng., Tel Aviv University
+### Engineering Testing and Measurements (Labs)
+### Copyright (c) 2014, Alex Liberzon

+Python snippets used in Lectures and laboratory experiments

 The snippets are mostly IPython notebooks.
 To visualize the code: